ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The fifth element 'cred_fmt' either is a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values or is the CBOR simple value `null` (0xf6), which indicates that the KDC does not act as a repository of authentication credentials for group members.
 Its acceptable integer values are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}, with some of those values also indicating the type of container to use for exchanging the authentication credentials with the KDC (e.g., a chain or bag of certificates).

-  For application profiles of {{RFC9594}} that use the 'ecdh_info' parameter, it is REQUIRED to define specific values to use for 'cred_fmt', consistently with the acceptable formats of authentication credentials.
+  For application profiles of {{RFC9594}} that use the 'ecdh_info' parameter, it is REQUIRED to define specific values to use for 'cred_fmt', consistent with the acceptable formats of authentication credentials.

 If 'ecdh_info' is included in the Token Transfer Request, the KDC SHOULD include the 'ecdh_info' parameter in the Token Transfer Response, as per the format defined above.
 Note that the field 'id' of each 'ecdh_info_entry' specifies the name or array of group names to which that 'ecdh_info_entry' applies.
 As an exception, the KDC MAY omit the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in the case that none of the groups that the Client is authorized to join uses an ECDH algorithm to derive Diffie-Hellman secrets.